6 image consultancy tips for the "fabulous bride" result

 The secret is that for every bride there is a shade of white that suits her complexion, making her look her best:

-if you have a high intensity, cool colors complexion (Winter Complexion according to the Seasonal Color Analysis), the best white for you will be optical white;
+if you have a high intensity, cool colors (see more about the colors' properties here) complexion (Winter Complexion according to the Seasonal Color Analysis) the best white for you will be pure white;

 if you have a low intensity, cool colors complexion (Summer Complexion according to the Seasonal Color Analysis), the best white for you will be a soft white;